quantsingularity/QuantumBallot/documentation/guides/governance_participation_guide.md

-# Chainocracy Governance Participation Guide
+# QuantumBallot Governance Participation Guide

 ## Introduction

-Welcome to the Chainocracy governance system!
+Welcome to the QuantumBallot governance system!
 This guide is designed to help you understand how to participate effectively in the governance process.
-Whether you're a voter, a delegate, or someone interested in proposing changes, this document will walk you through the steps and best practices for engaging with the Chainocracy platform.
+Whether you're a voter, a delegate, or someone interested in proposing changes, this document will walk you through the steps and best practices for engaging with the QuantumBallot platform.

-## Understanding Chainocracy Governance
+## Understanding QuantumBallot Governance

-Chainocracy is a decentralized governance system that enables community members to collectively make decisions through secure and transparent voting mechanisms.
+QuantumBallot is a decentralized governance system that enables community members to collectively make decisions through secure and transparent voting mechanisms.
 The platform incorporates several advanced features to ensure fair representation and protect against common vulnerabilities:

 - **Quadratic Voting**: Your voting power is calculated as the square root of your reputation score, ensuring that wealth concentration doesn't disproportionately influence outcomes.
 - **Sybil Resistance**: Multiple mechanisms work together to prevent fake identity attacks.